LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 - [Visualizing quaternion by Grant Sanderson and Ben Eater][Sanderson2018]: a stunning interactive website with tutorials on visualising 4 dimensional quaternions in 3 dimensions through stereographic projections.
 - [Dirac's belt trick, Topology, and Spin ½ particles by Noah Miller][Miller2021]: an interesting video on the applications of 3D rotations in quantum mechanics.
 I encountered the Pauli matrices rotation formula for the first time in this video.
 - [Wikipedia][Wikipedia]: comprehensive articles on quaternions and related subjects.
+- [Wired article][Wired] on quaternions: a brief history of quaternions, their old rivalry with vectors and their impact.

 [Voight2021]: https://link.springer.com/book/10.1007/978-3-030-56694-4